helenguo25/Dynamic_Network_Diffusion/README.txt

 Di   = betweenness metric for node i.

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
-Parasite Load (Level) for Every Node
+Infection Load (Level) for Every Node
-Output File: <filePrefix>nodeParasites.txt
+Output File: <filePrefix>nodeInfection.txt

-Description: This file lists (for each time) the parasite level for
+Description: This file lists (for each time) the infection level for
              each node/host.

 Format: Time P1 P2 P3 ...